MaFa211/theory_grounded_pol_bias/README.md

-### Repo for Paper "Only a Little to the Left: A Theory-grounded Measure of Political Bias in Large Language Models"
+### Repo for Paper ["Only a Little to the Left: A Theory-grounded Measure of Political Bias in Large Language Models"](https://arxiv.org/abs/2503.16148) (Accepted at ACL 2025, Main conference)

 ## Directory Structure